Ski vs. Snowboard: Which Is Best for You?

 Ski

-- Advantages: Easier for beginners, ideal for flat terrain and long slopes.
+- Advantages: Easier for beginners, ideal for flat terrain and long runs.

 - Disadvantages: Bulkier equipment and advanced technique for quick turns.